Guus Til

 Guus Berend Til (born 22 December 1997) is a Dutch professional footballer who plays as an attacking midfielder for Eredivisie club PSV and the Netherlands national team.

 Early life

 Til was born in Samfya, Zambia, where his father worked in the development field.
-He moved to the Netherlands at age 3, as his family settled in the Bijlmermeer in Amsterdam.
+He moved to the Netherlands at age 3, as his family settled in the Bijlmermeer neighbourhood of Amsterdam.

 Club career

 AZ

 Til is a youth exponent from AZ.
 He made his professional debut on 4 August 2016 as a substitute in a UEFA Europa League play-off match against PAS Giannina, replacing Joris van Overeem after 71 minutes.

 Spartak Moscow

 On 5 August 2019, Spartak Moscow announced they had signed Guus Til from AZ for a reported transfer fee of €18 million (the third highest transfer fee in club history at the time).
-He also signed a 4 year contract with the club.
-In his Russian Premier League debut on 11 August 2019 against FC Akhmat Grozny, he provided 2 assists in a 3–1 victory.
-He scored his first goal for Spartak on 25 August 2019 in an away game against PFC Krylia Sovetov Samara, when his added-time goal gave his team a 2–1 comeback away victory.
+He also signed a four-year contract with the club.
+In his Russian Premier League debut on 11 August 2019 against Akhmat Grozny, he provided 2 assists in a 3–1 victory.
+He scored his first goal for Spartak on 25 August 2019 in an away game against Krylia Sovetov Samara, when his added-time goal gave his team a 2–1 comeback away victory.